Explainable Binary Classification of Separable Shape Ensembles: Introduction

-In our materials application, electron backscatter diffraction (EBSD)~\cite{schwartz2009electron} of material samples can offer high resolution image segmentation of the material's microstructure~\cite{SAVILLE2021102118,stoudt2020location}.
-In particular, denoised images~\cite{atindama2023restoration} and subsequent segmentation~\cite{bachmann2010texture,FAN2021116810} lead to a large ensemble of planar curves as data.
-An example of a segmented EBSD scan with deformed ice, utilizing an open-source software called MTEX~\cite{Hielscher:cg5083,Fan2020,FAN2021116810}, is shown in Figure~\ref{fig:eg_grains}.
+In the first example, electron backscatter diffraction (EBSD)~\cite{schwartz2009electron} of material samples can offer high resolution image segmentation of the material's microstructure~\cite{SAVILLE2021102118,stoudt2020location}.
+Denoised images~\cite{atindama2023restoration} and subsequent segmentation~\cite{bachmann2010texture,FAN2021116810} lead to a large ensemble of planar curves as data.
+An example of a segmented EBSD image given by deformed ice, utilizing an open-source software called MTEX~\cite{Hielscher:cg5083,Fan2020,FAN2021116810}, is shown in Figure~\ref{fig:eg_grains}.
 The segmented image in Figure~\ref{fig:eg_grains} is juxtaposed to an example `grain boundary' or, simply, `grain' representing a single extracted planar curve from the tiled ensemble.

-An important question posed by materials scientists:
+Beyond this particular imaging modality, our interpretations are extensible to \textit{any imaging combined with subsequent segmentation informing a large ensemble of planar curves}.
+Additional examples of alternative image modalities are shown in~\ref{fig:eg_other_images}.